Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 I will be taking this nifty piece of survival gear along with me whenever I know that surface water will be a big part of my hiking agenda.

-And I'll take very good care of it!
+And I'll take very good care of it so I can purify my water!

 I am also happy to know I have a Lifestraw in case an environmental or natural disaster cuts off my home water supply.